 He holds multiple US patents; has over 200 peer-reviewed publications; has published many hundreds of on-line and newspaper columns; and has authored/co-authored 19 books to date including multiple editions of leading textbooks in nutrition, preventive medicine, and epidemiology.

 His career-long focus has been the translation of science into action for the addition of years to life, and life to years.

 On the COVID pandemic, he has advocated consistently for a policy of total harm minimization by means of risk-stratified interdiction efforts.

 Katz has presented at conferences in all 50 states and in multiple countries on six continents.
 He has been recognized by peers as the “poet laureate of health promotion.”

-He and his wife, Catherine, founder of Cuisinicity.com, live in Connecticut, USA.
-They have 5 children.
+He and his wife, Catherine, live in Connecticut.
+They have five grown children.